khalid-hussain/shaheen/chap22.md

 the blood of the martyrs while the rocks of Gibraltar kept waiting for the ships from the south and east.
 Until Mansoor and his comrades kept fighting the way for the Muslims to migrate remained somewhat open.
-Gradually, the number of mujahideen kept dwindling.
+Gradually, the number of mujāhidīn kept dwindling.
 However, they kept the war on for another three generations.
-This war stopped with the last drop of blood in the veins of the mujahideen.
+This war stopped with the last drop of blood in the veins of the mujāhidīn.
 The sword admitted it helplessness when the hands that held it were eventually cut.
 Then the flood of savagery and barbarism came with its rejuvenated power and renewed intentions.
 For the remainder of the Muslims in Andalus, there was nothing but fire, blood, tears and sighs left for them.